sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_size/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A shot where the main subject disappears or exits from view.
+- The video shows the main subject disappearing or leaving the frame.

 </details>